zero-equals-false/node-desktop-app-template/README.md

 - Create a desktop application that enables easy integration with third-party software from the web.
 It uses node-package-manager - which is the largest software registry in the world.
-You can search available integrations on their website below:<br>
+You can search available integrations on their website here:
 [Node Registry](https://www.npmjs.com/)

 - Cross-platform and Deployment to the Cloud